 These popular beaches are located about 49 kms south of Rhodes Town.

-6. Tsambika: Best beach for relaxed beach bars
+6. Tsambika: Best beach in Rhodes for relaxed beach bars

 Tsambika beach is one of the most beautiful beaches on Rhodes island.
 Its incredible golden sands and lovely shallow waters make it ideal for people of all ages, including families.